naiquevin/blog-src/content/python-itertools.md

 ### Counting infinitely

 Let's take another example.
-This time we need to find out smallest 3 numbers greater than 1000 that are powers of 2.
-In the eariler blog post on generators, there was an example of counting indefinitely using the ``yield`` keyword.
-Here we need to do something similar to count integers one by one and test if they are powers of 2.
+This time we need to find out 3 smallest numbers that are greater than 1000 and powers of 2.
+In the eariler blog post on generators, there was an example of counting infinitely using the ``yield`` keyword.
+Here we need to do something similar to count integers and test whether or not each one is a power of 2.
 The catch is that since we need to return 3 such numbers, we don't know when to stop counting.
-Ok, probably in this case it's easy to pre-calculate or guess, but the point is, what if the predicate function is a bit more complex for eg. a check for primality?
+Ok, probably in this case it's easy to pre-calculate or guess, but what if the predicate function is a bit more complex for eg. a check for primality?
 With itertools, we can use the same technique as in the previous example.
-As a bonus, it comes with a ``count`` function so we don't need to write our own.
+As a bonus, the module comes with a ``count`` function so we don't need to write our own.

 ```pycon